nateg101/acebook-by-WinkleFace/README.md

-# AceBook - By WinkleFace
+# AceBook - By WinkyFace

 DESCRIPTION:
 AceBook is a social media platform that allows users to sign up and have a wall where they can post messages, interact with other friend's walls, as well as add comments and likes to friends posts.